jtbx/nsxiv/README.md

 Building
 --------

-nsxiv is built using the commands:
+nsxiv is built by using the command:

     $ make

-You can pass `HAVE_X=0` to `make` to disable an optional dependency.
-For example:

-    $ make HAVE_LIBEXIF=0

-will disable `libexif` support.
-Alternatively they can be disabled via editing the `Makefile` directly. `OPT_DEP_DEFAULT=0` can be used to disable all optional dependencies.

 Installing nsxiv: